MetCouncilGIS/MME/Minnesota Metadata Editor/stylesheet/README.txt

 ArcGIS 10 stylesheets for the Minnesota Geographic Metadata Standard 1.2

-Requirements: ArcGIS 10.0 installed and (if Win7) Admin privileges because you will be adding files to the installed ArcGIS program area.
+Requirements: ArcGIS 10.x installed and (if Win7) Admin privileges because you will be adding files to the installed ArcGIS program area.

 Description: These stylesheets allow viewing MGMG standard metadata from within ArcCatalog.

 Installation:

-These customized stylesheet files are added to the ArcGIS program installation, normally in C:\Program Files\ArcGIS\Desktop10.0 or if WIndow7 64-bit C:\Program Files (86)\ArcGIS\Desktop 10.0.
+These customized stylesheet files are added to the installed ArcGIS program location:
+> if Windows 7 32-bit
+      > if ArcGIS 10.x, default program location is C:\Program Files\ArcGIS\Desktop10.x
+> if WIndow7 64-bit
+      > if ArcGIS 10.x, default program location is C:\Program Files (x86)\ArcGIS\Desktop10.x

 1.)
 ArcGIS_MGMG.xsl

 This stylesheet determines how to detect MGMG metadata and format it.
 It is based on the ESRI stylesheet ArcGIS.xsl.

-Copy this file into C:\Program Files\ArcGIS\Desktop 10.0\Metadata\Stylesheets folder.
+Copy this file into <ArcGIS program location>\Metadata\Stylesheets folder.

 2.)
 MGMG.xslt

 This stylesheet formats the MGMG standard metadata into the ArcCatalog Description pane.
 It is also used by the Minnesota Metadata Editor 1.1.

-Copy this file into C:\Program Files\ArcGIS\Desktop 10.0\Metadata\Stylesheets\ArcGIS_Imports folder for use with ArcCatalog.
+Copy this file into <ArcGIS program location>\Metadata\Stylesheets\ArcGIS_Imports folder for use with ArcCatalog.

 3.)
 MGMG Metadata.cfg
 This configuration file ties it all together.
-Copy this file into C:\Program Files\ArcGIS\Desktop 10.0\Metadata\Config folder.
+Copy this file into <ArcGIS program locaiton>\Metadata\Config folder.

 Once installed, 'MGMG Metadata' will appear as an additional option in the Customize -> ArcCatalog Options -> Metadata tab -> Metadata Style.